OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 recommended to always regenerate the coloring before re-running the optimization.

-The coloring can be generated automatically and written to the `total_coloring.pkl` file using the following command:
+The total coloring can be generated automatically and written to the `total_coloring.pkl` file using the following command:

 .. code-block:: none